|►||Academic Services Home|

 Can I defer a FLAS award?

-No. All FLAS awards must be used during the time frame for which they offered.
+No. All FLAS awards must be used during the time frame for which they are offered.

 Can I choose any summer language program I want?